agutierrezgit/apirobots/README.md

 - Search Robots according to their attributes, weapons and armors.
 - Destroy a robot

-In this app I have used [Devise](https://github.com/plataformatec/devise) for authentification and [Pundit](https://github.com/varvet/pundit) for the authorization, following some resources from my bootcamp.
+In this app I have used [Devise](https://github.com/plataformatec/devise) for authentification and [Pundit](https://github.com/varvet/pundit) for authorization, following some resources from my bootcamp.
 However I have experienced problems with the registration/login responses as Devise doesn't support Rails --api applications out of the box, so I have realized this might not be the best solutions and I will try to use [devise_token_auth](https://github.com/lynndylanhurley/devise_token_auth) in a new version of this API.

 In order to guarantee the authentification of the user I have used [Simple Token Authentification](https://github.com/gonzalo-bulnes/simple_token_authentication)